Limych/ha-narodmon/README.md

 ## Known Limitations and Issues

 - At the moment, configuring the component is only possible through `configuration.yaml`.
-Support for configuration via config flow will be added in the future.
+Support for configuration via Home Assistant UI will be added in the future.

 ## Installation